 Well, Gus couldn't play the drums, but he told Bill to contact him when he got back from the tour.
 In the interim, Gus found someone who could teach him the basics of drumming.
 When Bill returned, Gus's new skill was enough to get him hired.
 Bill then took him to the musicians union to get a union card.
 Gus had drumsticks, but no drums.
 To get his card, he gave a demo by "playing" a table.

-At 21, Gus (nicknamed "Mr. G" by the others in the group) was the youngest member of the Musical Notes; Bill was 33, and the others somewhere in between.
+At 21, Gus (nicknamed "Mr. G" by the others in the group) was the youngest member of the Musical Notes.
 When Gus first joined, they had an engagement at the 845 Club in the Bronx.
 They were there for several weeks and Gus would come up and sing a couple of numbers with them each night until he learned all the arrangements.